Watson Glaser Test

 Sitting a Watson Glaser test is part of the training contract recruitment process.
 It’s also likely you’ll have to complete one before securing yourself a place on a vacation scheme.

-But what exactly is it, and how can you do well on the test?
+But what exactly is the Watson Glaser, and how can you do well on the test?

 This guide outlines the different parts of the Watson Glaser test and how to tackle the types of questions that are likely to come up.